Hatnua: Formation

 Following months of speculation, Livni announced the establishment of Hatnua at a press conference in Tel Aviv on 27 November 2012, describing it as a "liberal, secular, and democratic party," with "room for the very best of Likud" and Labor.
 In her announcement, Livni cited the need for the party after the government had entered into ceasefire negotiations with Hamas while peace talks with the Palestinian Authority were not occurring.
 She later described her mission in an op-ed in the Jerusalem Post, saying, "I've come to fight for peace. ...
 I've come to fight for security. ...
 I've come to fight for a Jewish state. ...
 I've come to fight for a democratic Israel."
-I have come to fight for Israel as a Jewish state."
 In addition, Livni pledged to push for military conscription of the ultra-Orthodox and to promote social justice initiatives for Israel's youth, noting that the then-recent Likud primaries only strengthened the party's hard-right faction.

 The party was formed by taking over the remains of the Hetz party, also inheriting the NIS 1.8 million in the party's bank account.
 It began with seven members of the Knesset, all of whom were allies of Livni who were breaking away from Kadima.

 Following its establishment, Ynetnews published a poll on 30 November 2011 showing Livni to be more favored than Labor leader Shelly Yachimovich, and overall the strongest candidate for Prime Minister against the incumbent, Netanyahu.
 On 1 December 2012, former Labor leader Amram Mitzna joined the party.
 A second former Labor leader, Amir Peretz, joined the party on 6 December.
 The party campaigned on diplomatic issues, mainly peace with the Palestinians and preserving international support for Israel.

 Before forming Hatnua, Livni turned away an offer from Yair Lapid for the No. 2 seat on the Yesh Atid list, as well as an offer from Shelly Yachimovich for a seat on the Labor Party list.

 In a Jerusalem Post interview, Livni said she created Hatnua because there was a vacancy for a non-socialist party "representing the need to relaunch negotiations."
 She suggested that other parties had narrow agendas and that her party would not ignore the Israeli–Palestinian conflict, which she said was connected to other issues affecting Israel.

 Eighteen days before the 2013 election, Livni called on Yachimovich and Lapid to come together and form a united front against Likud Beiteinu.
 Both leaders were receptive to the idea, but Lapid said the parties should consider joining a Netanyahu-led government after the election to prevent extremist parties from joining the governing coalition.